NIHR Safeguarding Guidance

 For domestic contracts, compliance will be ensured mainly through Annual Funding Review exercises, though NIHR may also request confirmation and evidence of appropriate safeguarding policies throughout the contract delivery period.

-Contracted organisations are also required to report any safeguarding complaints or concerns raised immediately to NIHR using the Incident Reporting Form.
+Contracted organisations are also required to report any safeguarding complaints or concerns raised immediately.

 Each reported case will be monitored, as required, or investigated by NIHR.
 As per the NIHR contract terms and conditions, appropriate action will be undertaken depending on the outcome.
 Action taken may include: